TULiberalArts/Public-Policy/pages/graduate.md

 As a student working toward your MPP, you will receive support and guidance from our program and Temple University.
 The support and guidance includes a focus on employment readiness, working with the Temple Career Center and assisting with internship and permanent job search activities.
 Here is a [brief summary](https://liberalarts.temple.edu/sites/liberalarts/files/MPP%20Resources%20External%20Version.pdf) of the ways we promote professional development with our students.
 All of our instructors are personable, helpful folks and are happy to work with students on an individual basis.
 If you have general questions about how to register for classes, find academic buildings, or the like, you can also ask [Jeff Antsen](mailto:Jeff.Antsen@temple.edu), the Assistant Director.

 ## Temple Graduate School Funding
-Like most other Master’s degree programs, we generally do not have scholarships or other assistantships for MPP students.
-However, the cost of our program is very competitive when compared to that of other similar degrees in the region, particularly if you are eligible for in-state tuition.
+The cost of our program is very competitive when compared to that of other similar degrees in the region, particularly if you are eligible for in-state tuition.
 Some employers subsidize their employees’ educational expenses.
 Otherwise, most students finance their own educations or borrow from the regular financial aid programs.
 Explore all available funding and apply early to make your education an affordable experience.

 [Student Financial Services](https://sfs.temple.edu/)

+### MPP Funding
+We award a limited number of partial scholarships on a competitive basis.
+Applicants who wish to be considered for an award should have an undergraduate GPA of 3.5 or higher and should apply by March 1st to assure consideration.

 ## Tuition and Fees
 For more than 130 years, we have focused on providing a world-class education at an affordable price.
 Just compare Temple to other universities and see what we mean.
 Temple tuition rates vary by college or school, residency status, student level and more.
 Use the [Temple Tuition Calculator](https://bursar.temple.edu/tuition-and-fees/tuition-rates) to estimate your tuition rate.